raspberrypilearning/ML-image-detection-starter/en/step_2.md

 In this activity, you will use the amazing online machine learning engine called Teachable Machine with Scratch to create a project that will recognise different objects!

 Teachable Machine is a web-based tool created by Google that makes creating machine learning models fast, easy, and accessible to everyone.
-As this project requires connection to the cloud based machine learning engine, offline work is not possible.
+As this project requires connection to the cloud-based machine learning engine, offline work is not possible.

-Let’s get started!
+Let's get started!

 --- task ---
-We’re going to use it to create a Vision project, so navigate to the [Teachable Machine](https://teachablemachine.withgoogle.com/train){:target="_blank"} site now and choose ‘Image Project’ from the three options:
+We're going to use it to create a Vision project, so navigate to the [Teachable Machine](https://teachablemachine.withgoogle.com/train){:target="_blank"} site and choose **Image Project** from the three options:

 ![starter project](images/starter_project.png)